 - Tap the name of the Wi-Fi network that you want to join.

-If you hurry here the quick solution worked for me to fix wifi keeps disconnecting problem on the iOS devices.
+If you hurry here the quick solution worked for me to fix the wifi keeps disconnecting problem on the iOS devices.

 - Go into the WiFi settings and find your connected router.